genomicsclass/leanpub/manuscript/multiple_testing_exercises.md

 A>
 A>
 A>
 A>9.
 Note that the FDR is a property of a list of features, not each specific feature.
-The q-value relates FDR to individual feature.
+The q-value relates FDR to individual features.
 To define the q-value we order features we tested by p-value then compute the FDRs for a list with the most significant, the two most significant, the three most significant, etc...
 The FDR of the list with the, say, {$$}m{/$$} most significant tests is defined as the q-value of the {$$}m{/$$}-th most significant feature.
 In other words, the q-value of a feature, is the FDR of the biggest list that includes that gene.
 A>
 A>    In R, we can compute the q-value of using the p.adjust function with the FDR option.
 Read the help file for p.adjust and the for our gene expression dataset compute the how many genes achieve an FDR < 0.05
 A>
 A>
 A>
 A>
 A>10.
-Now use the qvalue function, in the Bioconductor qvalue package, to estimate q-values using the procedure described by Storey.
+Now use the `qvalue` function, in the Bioconductor `qvalue` package, to estimate q-values using the procedure described by Storey.
 How many genes have q-values below 0.05?
 A>
 A>
 A>